"Creating graphic and design driven artwork by (mainly) photographic means."

 Current working method: a cycle of make, photograph, print, photograph, print.
 Digital but not manipulated.

-I work from a studio space at Bevere Gallery on the outskirts of Worcester.
-My studio is open year-round for visitors to see where and how I work, and to view both works in progress and completed artwork.
+I work from a studio space as part of the Worcester Arts Collective in the centre of Worcester.
 Please get in touch if you’d like to arrange a studio visit.